Skip to content

 1. Create a project

 In this quickstart we will create a voice agent you can use in the browser.
-If you want to check out a new project, you can try out Next.js or Vite.
+If you want to scaffold a new project, you can start with Next.js or Vite.

 Terminal window